usaid-cs/yesterday-i-learned/random.md

 1. TCP/IP are actually different levels of OSI (4 and 3, respectively).
 [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) then performs `f(IP) -> MAC`, which is another layer down.
 1. There are far more [things to worry about your kids using a phone](https://www.technology.org/2018/05/10/how-to-keep-kids-safe-on-their-phones-in-2018/) than there were a few years ago.
 New ones include sexting (since phones now have cameras), phishing, addiction, and content filters (since phones now go on the internet).
 1. Coffee is frequently used by drug smugglers to overwhelm the smell of the drugs themselves.
-1. ["Politically correct" is a bit of a misnomer—it isn't about being right; it's about being respectful and considerate.](https://www.wikihow.com/Be-Politically-Correct) It goes one level above simply being unobjectionable, and not at all related to Hezekiah, who "did what was right in the eyes of the LORD, just as his father David had done".
 1. The only reference to "book" on [yellow pages](https://www.yellowpages.ca/) is faceBOOK.
 1. Did you know that devices like Siri listen for [ultrasound instructions](https://www.nytimes.com/2018/05/10/technology/alexa-siri-hidden-command-audio-attacks.html)?
 1. You have github's fourth most starred repository with the ["women"](https://github.com/topics/women) tag.